FAQ:Opening and Saving Files

 - For WAV files, Audacity exports metadata in a RIFF INFO chunk for all seven default tags plus "Copyright" and "Software".
 It also exports all the entered tags as ID3 tags.
 Applications that can read ID3 tags in WAV files can read these tags.

 - Some audio formats supported by the optional FFmpeg library may not export complete metadata.
+See this table for more information.

 - For all formats, Audacity currently discards any existing lyrics or album art when exporting.
 You can copy the lyrics (or search for them online) then add them back to the exported file in your favorite media player.
 Extract the album art using a tag editor such as IDTE (or use Windows Media Player or iTunes to search online for the art) then add the art back to the exported file using your media player.